"

 Campaign Metrics Case Study: Citizen Watch

-A wristwatch with several smaller measurement tools embedded within the clock.Citizen, one of the world’s largest makers of wristwatches, embarked on a digital marketing strategy to build its brand using social media, with a specific focus on expanding its presence on Facebook.
+Citizen, one of the world’s largest makers of wristwatches, embarked on a digital marketing strategy to build its brand using social media, with a specific focus on expanding its presence on Facebook.
 The marketing team’s goal for the first year was to gain 100,000 followers on Facebook.
-Their campaign strategy focused on offering engagement opportunities that pushed people to Facebook to interact with the brand.
-It incorporated a combination of tactics that included offline and online elements, such as a series of register-to-win contests like a “Win Your Mum a Watch” giveaway.
-It also offered related online engagement opportunities, like interactive photo galleries on the company Web site for people to browse, with new products to view and share on social media.
+Their campaign strategy focused on offering engagement opportunities that encouraged people to visit Facebook and interact with the brand.
+It incorporated a combination of tactics that included both offline and online elements, such as a series of register-to-win contests, including a “Win Your Mum a Watch” giveaway.
+It also offered related online engagement opportunities, such as interactive photo galleries on the company website, allowing people to browse, view new products, and share them on social media.

-• 76 percent lead-submission rate
+• 76 per cent lead-submission rate

-• 82 percent app-completion rate
+• 82 per cent app-completion rate

-• 26 percent social-share rate
+• 26 per cent social-share rate

 1. Citizen Watch Drives Social Engagement With Interactive Content. (n.d.).
 SnapApp.http://cdn.snapapp.com/site/images/resources/SnapApp-CaseStudy-CitizenWatch.pdf